-SOCIAL LAWS " SONG IN " THE CHARLATAN," TO BE PRO DUCED AT KNICKERBOCKER THEATRE TO-MORROW.
+SOCIAL LAWS" SONG IN "THE CHARLATAN," TO BE PRODUCED AT KNICKERBOCKER THEATRE TO-MORROW.
 Alfred Klein, Nella Bergen, Alice Judson, and De Wolf Hopper.

-TRIBUNE.
+ADINE BOOVIEW ANALYSMAN OF SHIP AND MANAGEMENT THE Charlatan," Enickerbooker Theatre.

+OPERETTA, OLD AND NE

+THE PROPERTY OF

-OPERETTA, OLD AND HE Fre All De Wolf Hopper opens his season Knickerbocker Theatre to-morrow nis pearing in Sousa and Klein's opera, "The Charlatan."
-The scene of "The Charlatan " is Russia, and Mr. Hopper will imper an alchemist with a natural aptitud deception; a well-educated man, large bump of humor who imposes o ple through tickling their vanity.
-Th ple through tickling their vanity.
-The members of the organization are Ali son, George W. Barnum, Mark Pri thur Cunningham, Katherine Carlisle, Adine Bouviere.
-The story of the piece said to be quaint and sufficiently ingenion to keep alive interest in its development.
-Another opening to-morrow will be the second season of opera in English by the Castle Square Opera Company at the Assistant Theatre.
-The choice of von Supper operetta "Boccaccio" as the initial offering is well calculated by the management to est hibit the resources of this stock organise tion.
-It will present in the various role singers who established themselves in favo last season, and will also introduce som recent recruits.
-YORK MORNING PRESS SEF This week promises lower temperand possibly higher art.
-Sousa will brate Labor Day at the Knickerbocke view of the aspersions recently cast u him, because he happens to be an Ameri composer, by the foreign music critic of Evening Post, it is to be hoped that Jo Philip will find in "The Charlatan" anoth "El Capitan."
-In spite of M. Tinck, country is not to be sneezed at, a Sousa's marches helped our soldier storm the hill of San Juan they are enough for us.
-Besides that, De Wolf per has not been married lately, and h now wedded to his art, which unusual of matrimony insures a good perfe Other matters of interest will oc play this week and presently all o play this week and present tres will be open.
+De Wolf Hopper opens his season Knickerbocker Theatre to-morrow night pearing in Sousa and Klein's opera, "The Charlatan," The scene of "The Charlatan" is

+Russia, and Mr. Hopper will impersan alchemist with a natural aptitude deception; a well-educated man, large bump of humor who imposes on ple through tickling their vanity.
+The members of the organization are Alisson, George W. Barnum, Mark Prithur Cunningham, Katherine Carlisis, Adine Bouviere.
+The story of the pleasaid to be quaint and sufficiently ingenious to keep alive interest in its development.
+Another opening to-morrow will be the second season of opera in English by Castle Square Opera Company at the locan Theatre.
+The choice of von Supper operetta "Boccaccio" as the initial offering is well calculated by the management to exhibit the resources of this stock organisation.
+It will present in the various rolesingers who established themselves in favor last season, and will also introduce some recent recruits.

+W YORK MORNING PRESS

+SEP 4

+This week promises lower temperate and possibly higher art.
+Sousa will cell brate Labor Day at the Knickerbocker, view of the aspersions recently cast upon him, because he happens to be an America composer, by the foreign music critic of the Evening Post, it is to be hoped that Joh Philip will find in "The Charlatan" anoth "El Capitan."
+In spite of the Tinck, to country is not to be sneezed at, Sousa's marches helped our soldier storm the hill of San Juan they are enough for us.
+Besides that, De Wolf Helper has not been married lately, and how wedded to his art, which unusual shoof matrimony insures a good performatters of interest will occur play this week and presently all out tres will be open.

 Except Olympia.
 Alas!
 Hamme alack-a-day!
-He might have cleare mortgage in these dog days among mer chimney pots.
-It is to be fea Oscar has fallen, like Lucifer, never again.
+He might have cleared mortgage in these dog days among mer chimney pots.
+It is to be fear of occar has fallen, like Lucifer, never to again.

-Square Opera Company's Freek
+HAMILIARRY

 THEATRICAL AMUSEME

+YORK MOLITING SUN

-NEW AND OLD ENTERTAINME THE REOPENED PLATHOUS
+NEW AND OLD ENTERTAINMENT

+THE REOPENED PLAYEOUS

-De Wolf Hopper Brings Out a C by Sousa and Klein-Charles Imports Actors and a Farce-W
+by Sousa and Klein-Charles Design of the Imports Actors and a Farce-Westelds Offer an Extravagansa-The Casquare Opera Company's Fresh St.

-elds Offer an

-YORE MORATING SUM

-11.18-18

 More of our theatres will be opened for new season this week, and some of the plays not yet performed in this city.
 At Knickerbocker to-morrow night a co by John Philip Sousa and Charles' Kle have its first Broadway representation week or so of practice in Canada.
 It is enti 'The Charlatan," and the name character reated especially for De Wolf Hopper.
-It hat of an Oriental practicer of the black He conspires to palm off his pretty dam a princess in order that she marry a royal lover, and, in cone his duplicity, he is convicte witchcraft.
+It hat of an Oriental practicer of the black He conspires to palm off his pretty dan a princess in order that she marry a royal lover, and, in cons f his duplicity, he is convicte witchcraft.
 The scenes are in south ia, thus providing a foreign and st vironment for the action, which is said to the rather extravagant vein of Mr. K librettos.
 Of course there is an expectation spirited marches and softer melodies in Sousa's music.
-In the present Hopper of pany Alice Judson and Nella Bergen are mportant women, while among the men Edmund Stanley.
+In the present Hopper of pany Alice Judson and Nella Bergen are mportant women, while among the mea Edmund Stanley.
 Mark Price, George W. num, and Alfred Klein.
 It is said that porturity for a picturesque mounting een lost in the production.